paweljasinski/lazy-passwords/README.md

 sudo sh -c 'cat p0.txt > /dev/ttyACM0'
 ```

+## Keyboard
+lazy-password includes support for 2 keyboard layouts, US and Swiss German.
+The keyboard layout can
+be switched as needed.

 ## Security consideration:
 The passwords are stored unprotected in EEPROM and can be dumped using standard atmega tools.

+## Building
+Standard Keyboard and HID require modifications to support CapsLock tracking and non-US keyboard layout.
+You have to apply HID and Keyboard patches before sketch can be compiled and uploaded.